supermemo-wiki/SuperMemoAssistant.Wiki/docs/dev/plugin-dev-guide-2-the-essentials.md

 #### Svc : Your Swiss Army Knife

-The `Svc` class (located under the `SuperMemoAssistant.Services` namespace) provides a quick access to the essential services that you will be using when writing Plugins for SuperMemo.
+The `Svc` class (located under the `SuperMemoAssistant.Services` namespace) provides quick access to the essential services that you will be using when writing Plugins for SuperMemo.
 Let's go over them one-by-one:

 ##### Core Services